Get,

 Home Remedies for Ringworm:

-1. Soap and water:
+1. Soap and Water

 Maintaining hygiene and keeping the area dry plays a key role in treating ringworm as the fungus spreads faster in the presence of moisture.
 We need to wash the area and dry it thoroughly before applying any other home remedy.
 We can use certain antibacterial soaps as well.
 The use of pine or coal-tar soap is thought to be helpful, but should be used with caution as it can cause irritation to the skin.

-2. Turmeric:
+2. Turmeric

-3. Garlic:
+3. Garlic

 This remedy is not backed by scientific research and explanation, yet it is used by people with apparent benefits.
 You can apply some mashed garlic on the infected area and bandage the area properly with a gauze piece and let it stay for a couple of hours.
 After that, you should remove the bandage and rinse the area thoroughly.
 This process is to be repeated daily for a few days or until the ringworm disappears.
 If you feel pain, itching, irritation or swelling, then remove the garlic and consult a doctor immediately.

-4. Apple cider vinegar:
+4. Apple Cider Vinegar

 Apple cider vinegar is used as a remedy for food poisoning by people, despite the lack of scientific evidence.
 You can use it by taking some cider on a cotton ball in the undiluted form, and dabbing it over the ringworm.
 This has to be done each day to see the benefits.

-5. Grapefruit seed extract:
+5. Grapefruit Seed Extract

 The use of grapefruit seed extract for food poisoning is an age old anecdotal home remedy for ringworm.
 It can be used by mixing a drop of the extract with a few spoons of water.
 Apply this to the ringworm directly using a cotton ball.
 This has to be followed daily.
 There is need for more research and studies to know the reason for its efficiency.

-6. Aloe vera:
+6. Aloe Vera

 Aloe vera can be made use of by taking the leaf of it and splitting it open.
 The gel has to be scooped out of the leaf and applied onto the area where there is ringworm.
 There is very little to no evidence of the use of aloe vera gel for ringworm, however since aloe vera is known to be extremely beneficial for the skin, it might just help treat ringworm too.

-7. Tea tree oil:
+7. Tea Tree Oil

 Tea tree oil home remedy for ringworm might be used after diluting it in a base oil like coconut oil (it too doesn’t allow the growth of fungus) and applying it using a cotton ball.
 This oil must be applied daily to experience its effects.

-8. Essential oils:
+8. Essential Oils

 Essential oils are regarded as natural agents to be used against fungi.
 They show intense activity against fungal infections.5 The use of essential oils can be made by dilution in a carrier oil and then applying over the affected area.

-9. Powdered liquorice:
+9. Powdered Liquorice

 We need to make a thick paste for application over the ringworm.
 For making the paste we need to mix a few teaspoons of powdered liquorice in water and boil it.
-Once this boils, lower the heat till a thick paste like consistency is obtained.
+Once this boils, lower the heat till a thick paste-like consistency is obtained.
 This paste is to be cooled down before application over the skin.
 Keep this paste on the skin for a few minutes before washing it off.

 When to Seek Medical Help:

-You should consult your doctor if you feel like your rash is not subsidising even after a few days of using home remedies and it keeps growing.
+You should consult your doctor if you feel like your rash is not subsidizing even after a few days of using home remedies and it keeps growing.
 If you notice multiple such rashes and feel like the condition is out of hand, please visit your doctor at the earliest.
 If there is swelling or fever also, you must consult your health care provider or doctor immediately.

 Also Read: 18 Simple Home Remedies For Fungal Infections!